For any questions or information, please contact us directly at nursing@johnabbott.qc.ca

 This is a FULL-TIME TUITION-FREE program funded by the Ministère de l’Éducation de l’Enseignement supérieur (MEES) providing you have established your Canadian & Québec residency status.

-Application Procedure - NEW
+Application Procedure

-Application Procedure - NEW
+Application Procedure

 If you are interested in registering for the Attestation of Collegial Studies “Integration into the Québec Nursing Profession prescribed by the OIIQ (CWA.OK), you must read the information below.